ceford/cefjdemos-data-jdm-user-en/articles/privacy/privacy-outline.md

   sees that the request status has changed to **Confirmed**.
 - For a data Export request there are adjacent Export and Email buttons.
   - The Administrator selects the Export button to have a look at the data to be exported.
-This is in XML format but displays sensible in Firefox.
+This is in XML format but displays sensibly in Firefox.
-  - The Adminstrator selects the Email button to send the exported data to the Subject.
+  - The Administrator selects the Email button to send the exported data to the Subject.
 - For a data Remove request there is an adjacent Delete button.
   - The Administrator selects the delete button to anonymise the data